dustinpfister/blog_posts/_posts/js-promise-resolve-reject.md

 In addition to the Promise resolve method there is also the Promise reject method that will cause the next catch rather than then call to fire in a Promise chain.

 ## 2 - Error handing and Resolve and Reject

+One major part about Promises is to use it as a means of error handing, by way of resolving and rejecting.
+There is writing some kind of method that will return a promise that will resolve or reject.
+There is having a single call of the Promise constructor, and then calling the reject method in the method given to the constructor, only if a whole bunch of checks have passed, else there is calling the reject method, and passing a custom error object when doing so.

 ### 2.1 - basic error handling example in nodejs